OutSystems/docs-odc/src/eap/architecture/networking.md

 ### Platform

 The Platform uses microservices based on REST API.
-When Service Studio and the Project Neo Portal send HTTPS requests, the requests reach the secure endpoints that the Platform exposes.
+When ODC Studio and ODC Portal send HTTPS requests, the requests reach the secure endpoints that the Platform exposes.
 The requests use the smallest network bandwidth for the data transfer.

-An example of an HTTPS request is when a developer clicks the 1-Click Publish button in Service Studio.
+An example of an HTTPS request is when a developer clicks the 1-Click Publish button in ODC Studio.
 The request accesses a secure endpoint in Build Service.

 The platform is available at `<customername>.outsystems.dev`.